pmunts/libsimpleio/README.txt

        Added an optional USB serial device serial number parameter to the constructor for the libremoteio Messenger class.
 Added more C# test programs.
+     * 3 October 2018 -- More progress on the Free Pascal units and
+       programs.

 Documentation